Ben Reeves: Charlton Athletic

 On 3 August 2017, Reeves signed for League One side Charlton Athletic on a two-year contract., rejoining his former manager, Karl Robinson.
 He scored his first goal for Charlton in an EFL Trophy tie against Crawley Town on 29 August 2017.
 He was released by Charlton at the end of the 2018–19 season.

 Milton Keynes Dons (second spell)

 On 1 August 2019, Reeves returned to Milton Keynes Dons on a free transfer for a second spell having spent much of pre-season training with the club.
 Despite enjoying a mostly injury-free season, Reeves was one of nine players released from the club at the conclusion of the campaign.
 In August 2020 he was on trial at Plymouth Argyle.

 Plymouth Argyle

 On 3 September 2020, Reeves signed for League One club Plymouth Argyle having spent a week on trial.
 He scored his first goal for Plymouth on 10 November 2020 in an EFL Trophy group game against Newport County.

 Gillingham

 Following his release from Plymouth at the conclusion of the 2020–21 season, Reeves signed for fellow League One side Gillingham.

+He was released by the club at the end of the 2022–23 season.

+Eastleigh

+On 1 February 2024, Reeves joined National League club Eastleigh.
+He departed the club at the end of the 2023–24 season.

+Coaching career

+On 15 August 2024, Reeves re-joined Southampton as part of the Under-21s setup, with his role seeing him support youth players within the academy.